hackclub/hackclub/workshops/3D Heatmap/README.md

 ax = plt.axes(projection='3d')
 z = np.linspace(0, 30, 100)
 ```
-Initialise x is array of np.sin(z), and similarly y is a array of np.cos(z)
+Initialise x is array of np.sin(z), and similarly y is a array of np.cos(z).
+In simple words, we are declaring z is the function of x and y and storing them in arrays.

 ```python
 x = np.sin(z)